 I did not find a lot of good deals here for me.
 But you may be luckier than me.
 It is generally new writers that want to increase their audience.
 There are tons of deals here (more than 2000 when I checked).
 The problem is that you cannot subscribe.
 So you will have to check from time to time.

 The last Amazon page where you can find deals is the Kindle first reads.
 This page has a few bargains (6 now).
 They are all for 1.99$.
 But you can only pick one each month.
 And they all hand-picked by Amazon editors.
 They are generally great books.

 You only have to check it once per month.
 If you want, you can also subscribe to their newsletter to make sure you never miss a good deal.

 8. Free public domain ebooks

-This tip is one of my favorite tips ever.
+This tip is one of my favorite frugality tips ever.
 If you like some classic (and old) authors, you may be lucky.
 Some works are now in the public domain.
-This means that the intellectual property of these books is now free!
+It means that the intellectual property of these books is now free!

 The exact time after which a work falls into the public depends on the country.
-For instance, in the US, all works before 1923 are now in the public domain.
+For instance, in the United States, all works before 1923 are now in the public domain.
 You can find some of them in the Cheap reads for Kindle page.

 For instance, I have read many Jules Verne and Alexandre Dumas books for free.
 These are French writers.
 But, you could also enjoy some Edgar Allan Poe.
 I am sure you can find some great books for free as well!

 This last tip is a bit less convenient.
-Ebooks have different price based on each amazon country website.
+Ebooks have different prices based on each amazon country website.
 Sometimes, they can be much cheaper in one country than in another.

 I have never used this technique, but many people are using it.
 You can read more about it on backpack.me, for instance.